 Hired as Historian in 1989.
 Received Ph.
 D. from the University of Wisconsin (Pharmacy and History of Science) in 1985.
 Specializes in the history of drugs, biologics, and their regulation.

 Joined the FDA History Office as an Archivist in September 2020.
 Received M.L.S. from Catholic University of America in 2006.
-Extensive background in military medicine and medical archives and museums.
+Extensive background in military medicine, medical archives and museums, and digital preservation.

 - The Origins of the FDA History Office

 - The FDA Oral History Program

 - Federal Register Notice 75 FR 7509